Countability versus Computability: Introduction

-\item In 1932, Alonzo Church \cite{Church} created a method for defining functions called {\em lambda calculus} , often written as $\lambda$-calculus.
-Later, Church defined an encoding of the natural numbers called {\em Church numerals}.
-A function on the natural numbers is called $\lambda$-computable if the corresponding function on the Church numerals can be represented by a term of the $\lambda$-calculus.

-\item In 1936, Alan Turing \cite{Turing} created a theoretical model for computing, now called {\em Turing machines}, which could carry out calculations from inputs by manipulating symbols on a tape.
-Given a suitable encoding of the natural numbers as strings of symbols, a function on the natural numbers is called {\em Turing computable} if some Turing machine starts with the encoded natural numbers as input and stops with the result of the function on the tape as output. \end{itemize}

-Church and Turing proved that these three formally defined classes of computable functions coincide and proposed the well-known conjecture called Church–Turing thesis: A function is computable if it is Turing computable.
-Other formal attempts to characterize computability, including Kleene's recursion theory and von Neumann's random-access stored-programs (RASP) models, have subsequently strengthened this belief.
-Since we cannot exhaust all computing models, Church–Turing thesis, although it has near-universal acceptance, cannot be formally proved.
+In the 1930s, several independent attempts were made to formalize the notion of computability: Kurt \Godel's partial recursive functions \cite{Godel}, Alonzo Church's lambda calculus \cite{Church}, and Turing's formal model, later known as Turing machines \cite{Turing}.
+Church and Turing proved that these three notions of computable functions coincide and proposed the well-known conjecture called the {\em Church-Turing thesis}: a function is computable if it can be computed by a Turing machine \cite{Cop}.
+Other formal attempts to characterize computability, including Kleene's recursion theory \cite{Kleene} and von Neumann's random-access stored-programs (RASP) models \cite{RASP}, have further strengthened this view.

-Nearly nine decades have passed, it looks puzzling that the connection between countability and computability has not been investigated until this day.
-We say a set $S$ has a {\em counting bijection} if there exists a bijection $f:\N\func S$, where $\N$ denotes the set of natural numbers.
-We say $S$ is {\em enumerable} if either $S$ is finite or $S$ has a {\em computable counting bijection}.
-We show that a formal language is enumerable if and only if it is recognizable.
-This result comes from the relation between enumerable sets and enumerators, a variant of Turing machines, which print strings on a printer as an output device.
-Our equivalence result has several interesting consequences:

-\begin{enumerate} \item The concept of ``enumerable'' is not only related to space complexity, but also to time complexity.

-\item We have alternative tools to show either a formal language is (un)recognizable or a set is (un)enumerable.
-An enumerable set is always countable.

-\item If every countable set has a computable counting bijection, the concept of ``countable'' is equivalent to ``enumerable'' as well as to ``computable''.